Xentrix: History

 On 4 February 2013, it was announced via Evile's Facebook page that a reunited Xentrix would be joining Kreator and Evile for a three-show UK tour in late April.
-This was initially the full Shattered Existence lineup, but later in the year bassist Paul MacKenzie left, to be replaced by Chris Shires.
+This was initially the full Shattered Existence lineup, but later in the year bassist MacKenzie left, to be replaced by Chris Shires.
 On 15 February, the band announced that they had new material in the works.

-Select shows continued in early 2014, and at the Up The Hammers Festival in Athens, Greece on 8 March, they played new song "World of Mouth" for the first time, and included it in their set supporting Overkill on their UK tour, starting in London on 13 March.
+Select shows continued in early 2014, and at the Up the Hammers Festival in Athens, Greece on 8 March, they played new song "World of Mouth" for the first time, and included it in their set supporting Overkill on their UK tour, starting in London on 13 March.
 In October 2015, Xentrix embarked on a six-date UK tour with the reunited Acid Reign and Shrapnel.

-On 14 July 2017, it was announced that Xentrix had once again parted ways with Chris Astley and replaced him with Jay Walsh.
+On 14 July 2017, it was announced that Xentrix had once again parted ways with Astley and replaced him with vocalist Jay Walsh.

 On 27 March 2019, Xentrix announced Bury the Pain as the title of their first studio album in 23 years.
 The album was released on 7 June 2019 through Listenable Records.
+Bury the Pain notably peaked at No. 34 on the UK Rock & Metal Albums Chart.

-In a June 2019 interview with Metal Crypt, guitarist Kristian Havard revealed that Xentrix had already begun writing the follow-up to Bury the Pain.
+In a June 2019 interview with Metal Crypt, guitarist Havard revealed that Xentrix had already begun writing the follow-up to Bury the Pain.
 By March 2021, the band had written and demoed at least twelve songs for their new album, and announced that August they were in the studio recording it.
 The album was completed in June 2022, and a month later, the band announced Seven Words as its album title and that it would be released on 11 November.
+Seven Words peaked at No. 39 on the UK Rock & Metal Albums Chart.
 In order to promote Seven Words, Xentrix (along with Whiplash and Artillery) supported Vio-lence on the European MTV Headbangers Ball Tour.
-Chris Astley rejoined by filling in for Jay Walsh on the tour as Walsh was awaiting the birth of his second child in November 2022.
-As of September 2023, Xentrix have begun working on new material for their next album.
-The band renewed their deal with Listenable Records in November of that year.
+Astley rejoined by filling in for Walsh on the tour as Walsh was awaiting the birth of his second child in November 2022.
+Xentrix renewed their deal with Listenable Records in November 2023, and their seventh studio album, Allied with the Enemy, is due for release on 30 October 2026.